YufeiHu/CS276A-Pattern-Recognition-and-Machine-Learning/README.md

 # CS276A-Pattern-Recognition-and-Machine-Learning
-Projects at CS276A Pattern Recognition and Machine Learning (2017 Fall) - UCLA
+This repo contains all source codes of all 5 projects for the course CS276A Pattern Recognition and Machine Learning (2017 Fall) taken at UCLA.